EBR board says Boil & Roux broke liquor rules, but fine equals what a permit costs

 The board agreed that the restaurant didn't have a permit and imposed a $1,000 fine, but suspended all but $360 of it on the condition that Boil & Roux doesn't violate liquor ordinances for the next year.
 The panel rejected the other charges.

-At a hearing, Walker showed the board correspondence that said Councilwoman Denise Amoroso would sign a permit in a timely manner, but that the approval didn't come until the final day.
+At a hearing, Walker showed the board correspondence that said Councilwoman Denise Amoroso would sign a permit in a timely manner, but that approval didn't come until the final day.
 He said that planning a Cinco de Mayo party requires an outlay of between $15,000 and $20,000.

 When he finally received the permit, rather than allowing the party to continue into the night, he was under orders to shut it down by 8 p.m., he said under questioning by lawyer Ron Haley.